Take back the night

 There are streets that don’t feel like they’re closing in on you.

+If you’ve lived in big cities, you know how quickly you can lose the sky.
 Everything becomes concrete, traffic, glass, noise, pigeons, people walking too fast, cars everywhere, buildings blocking every bit of openness.

 Bordeaux doesn’t feel like that.